broninx/rsc_iota_imp/contracts/simple_transfer/README.md

 After contract creation, the contract supports two actions:
 - **deposit** allows the owner to deposit an arbitrary amount of native cryptocurrency in the contract;
-- **withdraw** allows the receiver to withdraw any amount of the cryptocurrency deposited in the contract.
+- **withdraw** allows the receiver to withdraw any amount of the cryptocurrency depositd in the contract.

 ## Required functionalities